TrustInSoft/demos/new-demo-cpp/README.md

 Note that gcov is kinda confused by C++ templated classes and does not produce coverage.

-## Level 1 analysis - Replay existing unit tests
+## Level 1 analysis - Replay existing functional tests

-Level 1 analysis with TrustInSoft is really easy because it simply consists in replaying the unit tests with the TrustInSoft analyzer instead of the Unit Test framework.
+Level 1 analysis with TrustInSoft is really easy because it simply consists in replaying the functional tests with the TrustInSoft analyzer instead of the Unit Test framework.
 In the current case the [Makefile](makefile) is preparing the quite simple commands to run the 4 tests so it only requires to run `make tis-l1`.

 You need to have the TrustInSoft analyzer installed to successfully run this command.
 If you don't you can see the output below (uninteresting parts of the output log have been stripped)